book excerptise: a book unexamined is wasting trees

 dashAvatArastotram

-[aSTa padi -1 dasha avataara kiirti dhavalam]
+aSTa padi -1 dasha avataara kiirti dhavalam

-[eight-footed stanzas, with a repeatable stanza at their end.]
+stanza (refrain) at their end.]

 pralayapayodhijale dhr^itavaanasi vedam | vihitavahitracharitramakhedam ||